huongle-agilityio/health-care/nextjs-practice-one/README.md

   - Users can see the form with their information already filled in
   - Users can submit the form after filling in all the fields
 - Reviews
-  - Users can see the doctors' ranking
+  - Users can see the upcoming feature Page
+- Blog
-  - Users can paginate with numbers and button prev/ next
+  - Users can see the upcoming feature Page
 - Profile
   - Users can see their information
-  - Users can edit their information
-  - Users input information must be validated
   - Users can view appointments they have booked.

 ## How to run